ronakg/awesome-flickr-gallery-plugin/README.txt

 * View photo comments

 == Changelog ==

+= 3.1.5 =
+* [Enhancement] Editors can now access Add/Delete/Saved Galleries page.
+* [Enhancement] Colorbox and HighSlide updated to latest versions.
+* [Enhancement] Each gallery gets a unique class, so that it can be customized at high level.

 = 3.1.2 =
 * [ENHANCEMENT] Performance improvement for Colorbox gallery.
 Page load time should improve.